 Residents are also reminded that they are responsible for clearing their mailbox area of snow to ensure mail delivery.

 What To Do If Your Mailbox Is Damaged

 In the event that your mailbox is damaged during snow removal operations you should do the following:

 - Take photos of the damaged mailbox

 - Complete the Mailbox Damage Form.
-This can be submitted emailed to email@example.com, faxed 215-357-2059, or drop it off to the Administration Building.
+This can be submitted online, faxed to 215-357-1251, or dropped off at the Administration Building, 55 Township Road, Richboro.

-- Under the mailbox replacement policy the maximum reimbursement for repairs is $60.00.
-The policy also states the Township will not be responsible to replace ornamental mailboxes, or to repair any lawn areas outside the road right-of-way.
+- Under the mailbox replacement policy, the maximum reimbursement for repairs is $60.00.
+The policy also states the Township will not be responsible for replacing ornamental mailboxes, or to repair any lawn areas outside the road right-of-way.